-Whether you want to fight inflammation in your body, or just make your food yellow, turmeric – the spice used in curry – is your friend.
+Whether you want to fight inflammation in your body, or just make your food yellow, turmeric is your friend.

 As a naturopathic doctor in Mississauga, I’ve worked with many different patients over the years and often include turmeric as part of my naturopathic and nutritional coaching programs.

-But curcumin has been shown in some cases to be as effective as pharmaceutical anti-inflammatory drugs, while being free of side effects.
+But curcumin has been shown in some cases to be as effective as pharmaceutical anti inflammatory drugs, while being side effect free.

 As a powerful antioxidant, curcumin can also reduce damage from free radicals, and protect against various negative effects associated with aging.